qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

 This page contains the complete list of configuration keys and their sub-structures.

 Mandatory keys in a context are marked *'(required)'*, all other keys can be considered optional (most have default values).
-Special note boxes starting with *'peer-keys'* indicate interactions of the current key with other  configuration keys that should to be present in the job for the current key to function properly.
+Special note boxes starting with *'peer-keys'* indicate interactions of the current key with other  configuration keys that should be present in the job for the current key to function properly.
 E.g. the key :ref:`pages/tool/generator_config_ref#compile` will use the peer-key :ref:`pages/tool/generator_config_ref#cache` in the job definition for its workings.
 Again, in many cases fall-back defaults will be in place, but relying on them might lead to sub-optimal results.

 .. _pages/tool/generator_config_ref#add-script: